Synerty/peek-mobile-theme/docs/generic_sections/information_screen/information_screen.rst

 ===================

-The Information Section is used as a landing page to show useful information before getting into Plugin Screens such as a plugin description and information from other plugins.
+The Information Section is used as a landing page to show useful information before presenting Plugin Screens.
+The useful information can include a plugin description and information from other plugins relevant to the plugin.

 Any plugin Screen will be able to use the :code:`.peek-information-section` attributes.